garygr2002/Rebalance/README.md

 ### Code Subcode 1

-The first subcode begins in column 26, is 1 character.
+The first subcode begins in column 26, and is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

 ### Code Subcode 2

-The second subcode begins in column 28, is 1 character.
+The second subcode begins in column 28, and is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

 ### Code Subcode 3

-The third subcode begins in column 30, is 1 character.
+The third subcode begins in column 30, and is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

 ### Code Subcode 4

-The fourth subcode begins in column 32, is 1 character.
+The fourth subcode begins in column 32, and is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

 ### Code Subcode 5

-The fifth subcode begins in column 34, is 1 character.
+The fifth subcode begins in column 34, and is 1 character.
 Its content is unconstrained, but should reference a related code in this code file.

 ### Code Description